blueberryapps/automation-selectors/README.md

-# Automation selectors for Mobile Apps
+# Automation selectors for Web and Mobile Apps

-A mini-package for iOS (testID), Android (accessibilityLabel) and web (data-test) property assignment based on TEST_ENV & Platform.
+A mini-package for iOS (testID), Android (accessibilityLabel) and web (data-test) property assignment based on environment & Platform.

 ## Installation

-### Install automation-selectors with NPM and use with react-native projects
+### Install automation-selectors with NPM or yarn

 1. Add automation-selectors as a devDependency: